bahtiyartan/troia/docs/96VisualVM.rst

 Main Functionalities of VisualVM
 ================================

-it is possible to perform the following operations on VisualVM:
+It is possible to perform the following operations on VisualVM:

+- Monitoring application's CPU and memory usage data in real time
+- Monitoring threads on the application and their status
+- Analysing which class functions consume more CPU
+- Take a dump of the class instances in memory
+- Analyzing memory/heap dumps
+- Trigger the Garbage Collector operation or watch the moments when it is automatically triggered